AmiraMohamed745/JavaCourse_Practices/README.md

 # JavaCourse_Practices

-This is a colletion of the code practices I have written during the Core Java course on Udemy.
+This is a collection of the code practices I have written during the Core Java course on Udemy.

 Course URL: https://www.udemy.com/course/corejavamadeeasy/